intob/daved/readme.md

 # Dave CLI

-Dave is a distributed key-value store built on UDP, featuring proof-of-work data prioritization and trust-based peer selection.
+Dave is a distributed key-value store built on UDP.
+XOR distance metric is used to select storage replicas.
+Random storage challenges measure peer reliability.

 ## Installation